 After a good breakfast we head into Cornwall and during the next two days explore local birding sites including the Hayle Estuary, Marazion Marsh, Penzance, Carbis Bay and other areas.
 The Hayle Estuary is one of the best places to see Mediterranean Gull amongst large numbers of gull species that may include goodies such as Ring-billed, Iceland and Glaucous Gulls.
 Hayle has held wintering Spotted Sandpiper, Eurasian Spoonbill, Green-winged Teal, White-billed Diver, American Wigeon and Common Tern in past years.

-Penzance seafront is famous for its winter population of Purple Sandpiper and with a scan of the sea we may locate all three common diver species and perhaps a scarce grebe such as Slavonian or Black-necked.
-In the past few years, a Pacific Diver has taken up winter residence in Mount’s Bay and with careful searching we hope to get good views of this very rare bird.
-Rarer gulls are attracted to the harbours of Newlyn and Penzance and could include Glaucous or Iceland.
+Penzance seafront is famous for its winter population of Purple Sandpiper and with a scan of the sea we may locate all three common diver species and perhaps a scarce grebe such as Horned or Black-necked.
+Rarer gulls are attracted to the fishing harbours of Newlyn and Penzance and could include Glaucous or Iceland and these often give fabulous views.
+The rocks and scrub in the surrounding areas are also great places to locate wintering Black Redstart and Common Firecrest.

 Marazion Marsh boasts Cornwall’s largest reed-bed, a great place to locate overwintering Eurasian Bittern as well as the occasional Water Pipit on the wet grassland.
-It is also home to a very large Starling roost and the sight of thousands of birds wheeling in the sky is something never to be forgotten.
-Carbis Bay in recent years has been a magnet for Balearic Shearwater, a rare bird in winter in the UK which is attracted inshore by large shoals of fish in the bay.
-These shoals also attract Northern Gannet, Common Guillemot, Razorbill and Common Scoter as well as both Bottle-nosed and Common Dolphins.
+It is also home to a very large Common Starling roost and the sight of thousands of birds wheeling in the sky is something never to be forgotten.
+Carbis Bay and Cape Cornwall in recent years have been a magnet for Balearic Shearwater, a rare bird in winter in the UK which is attracted inshore by large shoals of fish in the bays.
+These shoals also attract Northern Gannet, Common Guillemot, Razorbill and Common Scoter as well as both Bottle-nosed and Common Dolphins and we will keep our eyes peeled for Red-billed Chough that can be seen flying over the rocky headlands

 Time will be spent searching for rare passerines such as Siberian Chiffchaff, Yellow-browed Warbler, Common Firecrest and Black Redstart around the many sheltered sewage works that create their own micro-climate.
 Cornwall’s larger water bodies are a magnet for rarer wildfowl and with diligent searching, we hope to find rarities such as Ring-necked Duck, Lesser Scaup and American Wigeon amongst the more common wildfowl.

-After breakfast we will check up-to-date information with our local contacts before making our way back northeastwards.
+After breakfast we will check up-to-date information with our local contacts before leaving the hotel and spend the day exploring the area for any new birds before heading back to Devon for the final night.

-In 2018 and 2019, Cornwall and Devon held good numbers of rarities and scarcities such as Glossy Ibis, Surf Scoter, Red-rumped Swallow, American Herring Gull, Western Cattle Egret, Lesser Yellowlegs, Black Guillemot and Iceland and Caspian Gulls.
+In 2021 and 2022, Cornwall and Devon held good numbers of rarities and scarcities such as American Buff-bellied Pipit, Ring-billed Gull, Green-winged Teal, Western Cattle Egret, White-tailed Eagle, Lesser Scaup, Black Guillemot plus Iceland, Glaucous and Caspian Gulls amongst others.

 All ground transport